-If you are interested in furniture making or fine woodworking, this enjoyable and stimulating course has a strong emphasis on the practical woodworking skills.
-The course will prepare you with the essential skills you need for employment in the furniture or fine woodworking industry, this may eventually lead onto you setting up your own woodworking business.
+For those who are interested in furniture making or fine woodworking, this enjoyable and stimulating course has a strong emphasis on the practical woodworking skills.
+The course will prepare learners with the essential skills needed for employment in the furniture or fine woodworking industry, this may eventually lead onto setting up a woodworking business.

-You will learn the techniques of making quality furniture.
-You will use modern machines and hand tools to produce practical tasks as well as your own projects.
-You will also be taught all of the associated knowledge required for this subject.
+Techniques of making quality furniture.
+Learners will use modern machines and hand tools to produce practical tasks as well as own projects.
+Learners will also be taught all of the associated knowledge required for this subject.

 - Prepare drawings and cuttings lists, select, prepare and maintain tools and equipment, produce patterns and jigs, identify and select timbers and safely use woodworking machinery

 - Use all workshop tools to undertake practical tasks, construct a range of joints, and use methods to produce shaped and veneered parts, construct and assemble furniture projects

 - Fit a range of drawer and cabinet hardware, apply mouldings and finishes and make necessary adjustments to finished pieces

 Over the year learners will be given set practical tasks to teach making processes and help to gain confidence with practical skills.
 Learners will increasingly be encouraged to develop their own ideas in their work which reflect their own sense of style.
 In the design studio learners will learn background theory to working in wood and constructing furniture, alongside drawing and design skills.
 At the end of the year learners will have completed at least one well finished piece of furniture along with numerous other practical tasks and exercises.

 The College has an excellent reputation for its furniture courses as students are encouraged to work towards the highest possible standards in craftsmanship and design.
 The overall standard of students' work is consistently high and achievement is well above the national standard.
 Students from this programme regularly take part in competitions.